garrettsutula/trellis-uml/readme.md

 │     ├── appointments.puml
 │     └── ...
 ├──── ...
+├──── ... configuration files for dependencies
+├──── ...
 └── package.json
 ```

 ### Diagram Types

 #### System
 Each system diagram exports a default that instantiates one `System` and zero or more `Component` and `ComponentRelationship` classes that represent all the different Network, Deployment, and Logical components in the system.

 From these definitions, the following digrams are generated:

 - System Diagram - Highest-level representation of the system, typically included and used in high level enterprise architecture diagrams.
 - Network Diagram - Overview of execution environments (components represented by `node` in diagrams, e.g. `Domain`, `Device`, and `ExecutionEnvironment`) and the network connections established between them.